OSC/ood-documentation/source/install-desktops/customize-desktop-app/modify-form-attributes.rst

    There is a possibility you may see a number other than ``8`` in the above example.
-That is because the Interactive Apps tool built into the Dashboard **remembers** your last succesful app launch for a corresponding app.
+That is because the Interactive Apps tool built into the Dashboard **remembers** your last successful app launch for a corresponding app.
 So when you go back to the form page for that given app, it will auto-fill in the form with your previous values.